 South Hampton Roads (Norfolk, Virginia Beach, Chesapeake, Portsmouth, and Suffolk) connect to the Peninsula (Cities of Hampton, Newport News, Yorktown and Williamsburg) via these tunnels.

 #3 Hampton Roads Bridge Tunnel (HRBT)- The worst traffic in Hampton Roads.
 This tunnel is along I-64 and is the most common way to cross the water.
 When there isn't traffic, it moves pretty fast, however you will most likely have to slow before entering the tunnel because people have an urge to hit their brakes.

-Expect a a 1-1.5 hour commute during the morning and evening.
-It’s normal for the tunnel to have at least a 5 mile backup, if not more.
+Expect an 1-1.5 hour commute during the morning and evening.
+It's normal for the tunnel to have at least a 5 mile backup, if not more.

 6am-8am: Southbound (from the Peninsula to Norfolk) Houses are less expensive on the peninsula, so many commuters use this route.

 Note: If you travel against this traffic (morning: northbound, afternoon: southbound) it may take you 20-30 minutes.
 It's almost comical to go against the traffic because you feel so sorry for these commuters.